 Section 75 is a good option to consider if the company in question has gone out of business.

 For more information see our '' section.

-Sometimes, just telling a trader who is being unhelpful that you may go to court is enough to get your complaint sorted out.
+Sometimes, just telling a seller who is being unhelpful that you may go to court is enough to get your complaint sorted out.

 But if you do decide to go to court, there is a special, low-cost way of suing for small amounts by using the small claims procedures in the county court (sheriff court in Scotland).
 The small claims procedure is meant for people to use on their own, without a solicitor representing them.
 Leaflets explaining the procedure are available from your county court office and the Citizens Advice Bureau, who can also help you fill in the forms.

-If you suspect that fraud is involved, in England, Wales and Scotland, you should report it to Consumer Direct on 08454 04 05 06 or online at.
-Consumer Direct can also give you advice about what you can do.
+If you suspect that fraud is involved, in England, Wales and Scotland, you should report it to online at Citizens Advice or your local.

 You can also report fraud to the police.
 Contact your local police force for more details.
-In Northern Ireland, you should report fraud to Consumerline on 0845 600 6262 or online at.
+In Northern Ireland, you should report fraud to.

 Look out especially for:

-If you suspect that a seller is a business trader pretending to be a private individual, you should complain to Consumer Direct on 0845 404 0506.
+If you suspect that a seller is a business seller pretending to be a private individual, you should complain to a Citizens Advice Bureau or theor in Northern Ireland.